nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 #### Development Dependecies

-While there is no list of development dependecies that the team recommends, we do find that it is helpful to agree on the same list across a company/organization/division/some_other_name.
+While there is no list of development dependecies that the team recommends, we do find that it is helpful to agree on the same list across a team of develoeprs.
 This is especially important for linting and testing libraries.
 Having a similar set can help with ramp up time if a developer moves teams.

-* say something about how we on the nodeshift team used a tool to make sure all the modules are using a certain list.

 #### Peer Dependecies